sensu-plugins/community/HOW_WE_CHANGELOG.md

 - added testing for `check-something-shiny.rb` (@mygithubuser)
 ```

-#### Changing an existing feature
-##### Fixing a bug
+#### Fixing a Bug

-This can be a breaking change that does not need to be specifically called out or versioned as a major if it only affects broken functionality.
+Note that this can be a breaking change that does not need to be specifically called out or versioned as a major if it only affects broken functionality:

 ```
 ## [Unreleased]
 ### Fix
 - `check-something-shiny.rb`: fixed a bug that when it was too shiny it hurt your eyes. (@mygithubuser)
 ```

-##### Non Breaking
+#### Non-Breaking Changes

-This can either be functional or styalistic changes and are not limited to code.
+This can either be functional or stylistic changes (not limited to code):

 ```
 ## [Unreleased]
 ### Changed